 Building Instant Rapport

-Christopher Hadnagy says that the pre-requisite to build rapport is to like people and being genuinely interested.
+Christopher Hadnagy says that the pre-requisite to building rapport is to like people and be genuinely interested.

 He also stresses clothing and personal appearance.

 The author talks about the power of compliments and how easy it is to use them wrong for beginners.

 “You have beautiful eyes, can I use the bathroom” is the wrong of doing it.

 Commenting on the picture she has on her desk saying they’re beautiful kids and asking if they’re their children, and then commenting you got children around the same age is a good way of doing it instead.

 Christopher Hadnagy says that gifts are very useful and that sending a small gift and then saying that you only ask them to visit your website and download their catalog in exchange worked every time.